Annual Corporate Governance Report

 2. Board nomination and election policy is disclosed in the company's Manual on Corporate Governance. | Compliant | ||

-3. Board nomination and election policy includes how the company accepts nominations from minority shareholders. | Non-Compliant | Generali only has nominal shareholders.
-Generali Asia owns all the shares in the company. | |
+3. Board nomination and election policy includes how the company accepts nominations from minority shareholders. | Non-compliant (Not applicable) | Generali Philippines is wholly owned by a single shareholder, Generali Asia, N.V. | |

 4. Board nomination and election policy includes how the board reviews nominated candidates. | Compliant | ||